Campus-Molndal-Projekt-SG01G02/SG01G02_MVC/README.md

 - Docker

 # Ci/Cd Pipeline for MVC App
 Builds the MVC App into a Docker Image and sends it to the Docker Hub.
-Watchtower is running on the VM Appserver that will pull the image and restart the container if it detects a new image.
+Watchtower is running in a Docker Container on the Azure VM Appserver that will pull the image and restart the container if it detects a new image.
 The app is running on port 8080.
 And it checks every 30 seconds for a new image.